-• The policy should state the specific disciplinary or other actions to which sexual harassment acts could lead and what the maximum penalty is, for instance, verbal or written warning, attending counselling sessions / anti-sexual harassment training, suspension, being dismissed, expulsion, etc. Actions that may be taken by the organisation should also be stated.
-For example, if the case involves criminal offences, the organisation will report it to the police.
+• The policy should state the specific disciplinary or other actions to which sexual harassment acts could lead and what the maximum penalty is, for instance, verbal or written warning, attending counselling sessions / anti-sexual harassment training, dismissal, expulsion from membership, suspension of services to the person, etc. Actions that may be taken by the agency should also be stated.
+For example, if the case involves criminal offences, the agency will report it to the police.
 On top of the aforementioned disciplinary action, the two parties may include other terms in their mutually agreed settlement agreement after conciliation (if they choose to settle the matter through conciliation), for instance, making apologies and paying compensation.